USCG Band

 Redirecting...

-Chief Warrant Officer Jeffrey A. Spenner, Assistant Director
+Chief Warrant Officer Jeffrey A. Spenner

 Jeffrey A. Spenner joined the United States Coast Guard in June 2019 as the Assistant Director of the United States Coast Guard Band.
 As one of the two leaders in charge of U.S. Coast Guard Band, Mr. Spenner helps manage all aspects of the 55-member ensemble’s multifaceted mission – including concerts, ceremonies, recordings, and the band’s annual national tour.